-- This fish actually gets its name from the popular weapon used in combat, which consists of a pole with a metal instrument on top.
+- The Pike fish actually gets its name from the popular weapon used in combat, which consists of a pole with a metal instrument on top.
 This is probably due to the animal’s exceptional length.

-- Pikes have a mottled or spotted appearance with stripes on their back to provide camouflage among the vegetation at the bottom of rivers and lake beds.
+- Pike fish have a mottled or spotted appearance with stripes on their back to provide camouflage among the vegetation at the bottom of rivers and lake beds.
 Like a fingerprint, these patterns are entirely unique to the individual.

 - This is a solitary fish that largely sticks to its own devices except during the breeding season.
 This highly territorial creature will attempt to police its boundaries aggressively.